 Benefits of Employee Share Options for Employers

-- Incentive to work harder: In your start-up, giving employees share options will motivate them to work harder and achieve positive outcomes.
+- An incentive to work harder: In your start-up, giving employees share options will motivate them to work harder and achieve positive outcomes.
 Rather than tirelessly coming to work every morning for their paycheck, they will instead be refreshed and intrinsically motivated to work for your firm.
 A small piece of ownership will ensure they are working towards a goal and for the growth and benefit of the company.
 Share options will also help your employees feel more connected to your ideas and the company, ultimately improving productivity.

 - Cost-effective Compensation Package: By offering share options, the employment package becomes more attractive to employees and gives you greater room to negotiate on other areas of the employment contract.
 Most start-ups also have limited funds and may be unable to pay employees immediately.
 Hence, by offering share options, you will be able to limit your costs and shift them to the future while motivating your employees simultaneously.